 Step 3: Semen analysis in a laboratory

 Our Andrology scientists then assess the semen.
 They analyse and measure the number of sperm, their ability to move, their size and shape, and the volume and consistency of the ejaculated sample.

 A normal sperm count is at least 15 million sperm per ml, with at least half showing good forward motility.
 If they find abnormalities, they usually do more tests to identify the nature and degree of any problems.

 Step 4: Explanation of your results

 Your Specialist or GP will then explain your test results to you.
-The good news is that sperm have a lifecycle of 72 days, so if your results indicate that there may be problems with your sperm, you may be able to improve this with diet and lifestyle changes.
-There are also many treatments available that can allow you to still conceive if your swimmers aren’t in ‘good nick’.
+The good news is that sperm have a lifecycle of 72 days, so even if your results indicate that there may be problems with your sperm, you may be able to improve this with diet and lifestyle changes.

 Which medical conditions can affect male fertility?